dakcarto/QGIS-Documentation/source/docs/developer_guide/contributing_code.rst

 and a good title and description helps give them a quick overview of your request.

-See: :ref:`pull_requests` for best practices and how to ensure your PR always stays ready to merge into master branch.
+See: :ref:`pull_requests` for best practices and how to keep your PR branch ready to merge into master branch.

 In general when you submit a PR you should take the responsibility to follow it through to completion - respond to queries posted by other developers, seek out a 'champion' for your feature and give them a gentle reminder occasionally if you see that your PR is not being acted on.
 Please bear in mind that the QGIS project is driven by volunteer effort and people may not be able to instantaneously attend to your PR.

-If you feel the PR is not receiving the attention it deserves your options to accelerate it should be (*in order of priority*):
+If you feel the PR is not receiving the attention it deserves, your options to accelerate it should be (*in order of priority*):

 * Send a message to the mailing list 'marketing' your PR and how wonderful it will be to have it included in the code base.